Deborah O'Neil, Ph.D.

-Currently Dr. O'Neil is working on a number of research studies examining leadership and career development, two of which are described below:
+Currently Dr. O'Neil is working on research studies examining leadership and career development, two of which are described below:

-- The first is a study investigating the process and the impact of individual and organizational change in the Institutions Developing Excellence in Academic Leadership (IDEAL) program.
+- The second is a study investigating the process and the impact of individual and organizational change in the Institutions Developing Excellence in Academic Leadership (IDEAL) program.
 IDEAL was a three-year project designed to enhance gender equity and inclusion for women and underrepresented groups in science, technology, engineering and mathematics (STEM).
-Six partner universities participated in the program which was funded by the National Science Foundation: Bowling Green State University; Case Western Reserve University; Cleveland State University; Kent State University; University of Akron; and University of Toledo.
+Six partner universities participated in the program which was funded by the National Science Foundation.
 The goal of IDEAL was institutional transformation to improve systems, structures and practices related to the career advancement of women and underrepresented groups at all levels of faculty and administrative leadership positions.

 Dr. O’Neil also designed and delivered the inaugural international study tour for the EMOD program, Exploring International Organization Development.
-Since 2014 the EMOD students have traveled abroad for an intensive, week-long, in-country experience in France where they have engaged with graduate students and business professionals.
+Since 2014 the EMOD students have traveled abroad for an intensive, week-long, in-country experience in Nantes and Paris, France and Florence, Venice, and Padua, Italy where they have engaged with graduate students, business professionals, and community organizations.
 Dr. O’Neil finds great satisfaction in exposing students to new cultures and ideas.

 Besides research, faculty members bring business experience to their classrooms.
 Prior to returning to school to pursue her doctorate, Dr. O'Neil was a senior consultant with Citibank in New York, working in sales, credit, training, leadership, and organization development, in the Retail, Real Estate, and Business & Professional Banking groups.

-Dr. O'Neil has also been an executive coach and organizational consultant for more than 20 years.
+Dr. O'Neil has also been an organizational consultant for many years and is a Board Certified Executive Coach (BCC).
 Her recent executive coaching and consulting work has focused on leadership and emotional competency development, career development, mentoring programs, and strategic change management.
-A sample list of organizations with which she has worked includes Alcoa, Cleveland Clinic, the Cleveland Municipal School District, Developers Diversified Realty, Ernst and Young, Federal Reserve Bank of Cleveland, Goldman Sachs, KeyCorp, McKinsey & Company, Metropolitan Life Insurance Company, Roadway Express, Sherwin Williams and the J. M. Smucker Company.
+A sample list of organizations with which she has worked includes Alcoa, Cleveland Clinic, the Cleveland Municipal School District, Developers Diversified Realty, Ernst and Young, Federal Reserve Bank of Cleveland, Goldman Sachs, KeyCorp, McKinsey & Company, Roadway Express, and the J. M. Smucker Company.

 Ph.D., Organizational Behavior, Weatherhead School of Management, Case Western Reserve University